 Daniel is the founder of several companies and groups developing and promoting new sustainability technologies in industry.
 He has held senior international roles in buildings systems, business development, strategy, general management and sales and marketing.

 Daniel has a wealth of experience in the international business world which will enable him to share a shrewd analysis of the management of the Trust.

 Simon is a franchisee owner operator of several national branded restaurants having bought his first outlet in 2010.
 He has consistently improved his business operations in terms of profitability and customer satisfaction.

 As a business owner he has made a commitment to the local area and uses his business activities to create a positive impact in the community, providing jobs, skills, and investment.
-Previously he worked in the newspaper industry for 23 years; latterly as Group Commercial Director and Assistant MD for Guardian Media Groups Regional Media Division.
+Previously he worked in the newspaper industry; latterly as Group Commercial Director and Assistant MD for Guardian Media Groups Regional Media Division.

-Paul is the Vice-Chair of Trustees.
+Dr Paul Rogers is the Vice-Chair of Trustees.
 His expertise lies in post-16 education and change management.

 Paul has extensive experience of working in the education sector, in HE and apprenticeships, and has also worked as a Business Psychology Consultant.
 He has an in-depth understanding of psychological underpinnings for behaviour and motivation and is currently leading on digital and blended learning solutions for professional development and apprenticeships.

 Janet is a former headteacher with a passion for supporting disadvantaged children.